 Prescription painkillers, or opioids, are commonly used to treat pain.
 Opioid painkillers include drugs such as hydrocodone (Vicodin), oxycodone (OxyContin), codeine, and morphine.
-In addition to their inclusion in the many opioid analgesic formulations, opioids are also found in some prescription cough medicines 1.
+In addition to their inclusion in the many opioid analgesic formulations, opioids are also found in some prescription cough medicines and may be prescribed to pregnant women.1

-Opioids exert their painkilling effects by binding to opioid receptors in the brain.
-For many people, the pain relief experienced after taking opioids is often accompanied with euphoric or rewarding sensations that promote continued use.
-However, these pleasurable effects come with some serious dangers as use increases.
-Too-high or too-frequent doses can result in respiratory depression, coma, and even death.
+Opioids exert their painkilling effects by binding to opioid receptors in the brain.11 For many people, the pain relief experienced after taking opioids is often accompanied with euphoric or rewarding sensations that promote continued use.
+However, opioids can also have potentially serious health effects.
+Taking doses that are too high or taking opioids too frequently can result in respiratory depression, coma, and overdose.11

 The rates of prescription painkiller use and abuse are rising in the United States, and pregnant women are no exception.
-According to the Centers for Disease Control and Prevention (CDC), 28% of women who were of reproductive age (15-44 years old) and who had private insurance filled a prescription written by a healthcare provider for an opioid medication.
-The number is significantly higher in the Medicaid population, with 39% of women who were of reproductive age filling a prescription 2.
-With more women of reproductive age taking these drugs than ever before, opioid use during pregnancy has become a major concern in the medical community.
-The potential effects of opioids on a pregnant mother and her developing baby are troubling.
+According to the Centers for Disease Control and Prevention (CDC), 28% of women who were of reproductive age (15-44 years old) and who had private insurance filled a prescription written by a healthcare provider for an opioid medication.1

 A population-based study led by the CDC found a link between birth defects and opioid painkillers taken during pregnancy.
-The CDC study found an association between the following conditions in babies and opioid painkiller use by the mother 1:
+The CDC study found an association between the following conditions in babies and opioid painkillers used by the mother:1

 Neonatal Abstinence Syndrome (NAS)